SureFED: Robust Federated Learning via Uncertainty-Aware Inward and Outward Inspection: Appendix

 \subsection{Proofs}

 \begin{proof}[Proof of Theorem \ref{thm:learn_bcp2pfl}] In order to prove the theorem, we show that the social estimations of agents will converge to $\theta$ and the social covariance matrices converge to 0.
-We first assume that the trust weights are fixed throughout the algorithm (similar \sysbase{}) and we will later incorporate the bounded confidence trust weights used in \sys{}. \begin{lemma} The covariance matrix of the social beliefs $\bar{\Sigma}^i$ decrease with rate proportional to $\frac{1}{t}$, where $t$ is the number of local data observations. \end{lemma} \begin{proof} For simplicity, we use the notation $\hat{\hat{\Sigma}}^{i}_t$ to indicate the covariance matrix of the social belief of client $i$ after $t$ rounds local data observations (or $t$ local clock cycles) and before the $t_{th}$ aggregation (pre-aggregation).
-We also denote $\bar{\Sigma}^{i}_t$ to indicate the covariance matrix of the social belief of client $i$ at the end of the cycle $t$ (post-aggregation).
-Also, we first assume that all clients are synchronized based on a global clock.
-We will later explain how the proof can be extended to our asynchronous setting.
-According to equation \eqref{eq:SoBeUp_alg}, and using Sherman–Morrison formula \cite{hager1989updating}, we can write
+We first assume that the trust weights are fixed throughout the algorithm (similar to \sysbase{} \cite{wang2022peer}) and we will later incorporate the bounded confidence trust weights used in \sys{}. \begin{lemma} The covariance matrix of the social beliefs $\bar{\Sigma}^i_t$ decrease with rate proportional to $\frac{1}{t}$, where $t$ is the number of local data observations. \end{lemma} \begin{proof} According to equation \eqref{eq:SoBeUp_alg}, and using Sherman–Morrison formula \cite{hager1989updating}, we can write

 Notice that the above equation indicates that if the covariance matrix $\bar{\Sigma}^{i}_{t-1}$ is invertible, then $\bar{\Sigma}^{i}_t$ is also invertible.
 Since we start with an invertible covariance matrix, all of the covariance matrices are invertible.
 We denote $Z^i_t=(\bar{\Sigma}^{i}_{t})^{-1}$.
 Then using equation \eqref{eq:SoBeAgg_alg} and \eqref{eq:Sher_Mor}, we have